Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In the end, that’s why I opted to add a few hours of tutoring into my live class bundle.

 But that’s generally it in terms of how Varsity Tutors work.
 It’s a pretty simple process.
 Your live class or tutoring bundle meets via Zoom, and you do the work that gets assigned to you.
-Easy as that.
+Just know that the experience can vary quite a bit depending on your tutor.
+Studies on online tutoring effectiveness consistently show that tutor training and consistency matter, so doing your homework before picking one is worth the extra time.

 Varsity Tutors Cost